 Since 2005 all replacement gas boilers installed in new or existing properties needed to be condensing and meet the current minimum standard for efficiency.
 Since April 2018, the Boiler Plus legislation has been introduced meaning a minimum standard of 92% efficiency is required and there is a requirement for smart controls in some circumstances.

-At Town Gas we offer free service plan and annual service packages with your new boiler.
+At Town Gas we offer an annual service with your new boiler.
 Our engineers are Gas Safe qualified and have in-depth knowledge of all leading appliances, ensuring you get the right boiler for your home.

 While we have preferred manufacturers, those we know offer the best quality and reliability, we will install any manufacturer's appliances at a customer's request.